-The buccal swab is not only the most painless version of testing but also comes with a 99.99% accuracy rate in determinations of the identity of children.
-Blood testing can also occur while the mother is pregnant and this method is a non-invasive way to test paternity as the baby’s DNA is found naturally in the mother’s bloodstream.
-Essentially, this testing helps to examine the genetic profile of a person thus helping determine paternity.
+The buccal swab is not only the most painless version of testing but also comes with a 99.99% accuracy rate in determining the identity of children.
+Blood testing can also occur while the mother is pregnant, and this method is a non-invasive way to test paternity as the baby’s DNA is found naturally in the mother’s bloodstream.
+Essentially, this testing helps to examine the genetic profile of a person, thus helping determine paternity.

 Speaking of testing, the turnaround for testing is usually completed within 2-3 days of receiving the samples.
-There are ways to expedite the process in case paternity determination is needed in a quicker fashion such as having an individual’s name being placed on a birth certificate among other things.
+There are ways to expedite the process in case paternity determination is needed in a quicker fashion, such as having an individual’s name placed on a birth certificate, among other things.

 It is also important to remember that testing is not a slap in the face of your former partner but more of a legal hurdle that needs to be jumped over to continue the process of being able to establish placement, child support, and visitation schedules.
 With these kinds of touchy situations, it’s important to have an experienced, methodical, and detail-oriented attorney who is empathetic yet strong enough for you and your child (children)to help you navigate these uncharted waters.

-One of the things that the Law Offices of Amanda Todd Daniels is that she stays at the forefront of all of the legislation that moves forward within the LGBTQ+ community so she is more than able to keep your interest in mind while providing stellar legal representation.
+One of the things that the Law Offices of Amanda Todd Daniels does is stay at the forefront of all of the legislation that moves forward within the LGBTQ+ community, so she is more than able to keep your interest in mind while providing stellar legal representation.

 Things in life change which sometimes warrant a change in the child custody order.
-In that case, it is necessary to petition the family court for a modification of child custody.
+In that case, it is necessary to petition the family court to modify child custody.
 Normal situations that may need a change of orders include relocation (moving) of either parent, child endangerment, and the child themselves as they get older.
-No matter what the changes are, you always want to be protected and have the best interest of the child in mind.
+No matter what the changes are, you always want to be protected and have the child’s best interest in mind.

 Things to remember: